FIRMMsoftware/firmm_docs/docs/FAQ.md

 - **GE:** Please [email us](mailto:info@firmm.io) for help.
 - **PHILIPS:** Please [email us](mailto:info@firmm.io) for help.

 When the FIRMM installation script is run, it makes two Windows batch files on the FIRMM machine.
 They are called `FIRMM_session_start.bat` and `FIRMM_session_stop.bat`.
 Getting these to the scanner from the FIRMM host PC will allow SIEMENS users to use DICOM streaming start/stop shortcuts.
-Read our shortcuts README for more information.
+Read our shortcuts documentation for more information.

 ## Does FIRMM work with GE or PHILIPS scanners?